--Click the icon under "Color" tab in the layer list to open Select Color dialog box, from which, you can specify the desired color through index, true and color books tabs
+- -Choose Format > Layer - -Click the icon under "Color" tab in the layer list to open Select Color dialog box, from which, you can specify the desired color through index, true and color books tabs-Then click OK button.

+5.8.10.
 Setting a Layer's Linetype